 In Figures 5a and 5b, we see a fast decay time and a slower decay time, depicted as two different rates of change in the change in intensity of the plotted change in electric field in Figure 5b.
 These two decays suggest that there are two phenomena occurring due to the photo-excitation.

 We plan to repeat these measurements with a different sample to check the reproducibility of the results.
 In addition, we plan to cool down the sample to investigate whether we see additional features in the material.
 Much of the phenomena we observed remain an open question and require more investigation.
 Nevertheless, the abundance of interesting physics in the terahertz regime is clear.
 Such experiments reveal the exciting aspects of strongly correlated systems.
 We hope to persuade scientists of the importance of low energy dynamics.

+I might consider delineating your sections into the classical abstract, introduction, methods, results, acknowledgements, discussion, so that people can follow more clearly.
+More organization would be helpful, but choose the specifics that works best for you.

 Acknowledgements